 4.3 Data Analyses

-Conductivity data will be corrected to specific conductivity and used to estimate ambient chloride levels using the WP’s chloride assessment tool, previously verified for this study and in accordance with Standard Operating Procedure CN 349.0.
+Conductivity data will be corrected to specific conductivity and used to estimate ambient chloride levels using the WPP’s chloride assessment tool, previously verified for this study and in accordance with Standard Operating Procedure CN 349.0.
 Once available, final data will be summarized in a Technical Memorandum (project-specific or bundled into a larger report).

 4.4 Design Rationale and Sampling Locations